DETAILED ACTION

 Consequently, claims 2-8 are also allowed, because these claims inherit the allowable subject matter of claim 1.

-Regarding claim 8 and its dependent claims 12-15 and 21-23, the Applicant amended the independent claim 8 by incorporating the allowable subject matter of the previously objected claim 11, which comprise the limitation that “after oxidizing the second dielectric layer, the first dielectric layer is partially consumed”.
+Regarding claim 8 and its dependent claims 12-15 and 21-23, the independent claim 8 disclosing the limitation “after oxidizing the second dielectric layer, the first dielectric layer is partially consumed” is allowed as also stated in the final office action mailed on 4/1/2026.
 The closest prior art identified for the invention claimed in claim 8 is again Lee Embodiment 1 (US 2019/0287971 A1, Figs. 2-7, [0006]).
 Accordingly, Lee Embodiment 1 teaches a method (for manufacturing a FinFET device, Figs. 4-10, [0006]) comprising:

 etching a semiconductor substrate (semiconductor substrate 100, Fig. 4, [0029]) to form a plurality of first fins (first fin structures 110a, Fig. 4, [0029]) that protrude from the semiconductor substrate (semiconductor substrate 100, Fig. 4), a first trench (trench 111a, Fig. 4, [0029]) being interposed between adjacent first fins (first fin structures 110a, Fig. 4) of the plurality of first fins (first fin structures 110a, Fig. 4);